kylecox213/BamazonApp/README.md

 # BamazonApp
 An application that mocks the Amazon shopping experience.
 Users will be able to view a table of items available for purchase.
-Users will be issued propmts that guide them through the Bamazon shopping experience.
+Users will be issued prompts that will guide them through the Bamazon shopping experience.

 ![](images/bamCust.png)